a7mdfre7at/Masterly.Autofac.Interfaces/README.md

 # Masterly.DependencyInjection.Abstraction
-Interfaces to scan using Autofac assembly scanner.
+Interfaces to scan all required services to register in dependency injection container.